7 June 2022

 When you’re done debugging, deactivate the plugin to restore your website’s pre-existing constants.

-Note: Before you start editing your wp-config.php file, we strongly advise that you back up your website first.
+Note: Before you start editing your wp-config.php file, we strongly advise backing up your website first.

 There are so many backup plugins available, but the UpdraftPlus plugin allows you to upload your work to different cloud storage sites.